 no more, no less.
 All quiet on the West Bank front.

 He removes the towel covering the video recorder.
 The

-machine is off, the tape run to completion.
-So, there are six
+machine is off, tape run to conclusion.
+Six sickly

 hours of heaven knows what Mr. Allison to watch.

 returns home.
 Guess what’s on tap this evening before the daily

 baseball game from the Left Coast at 9:30 p.m.

 Why, the Utley family television special, of course.

 Tyger considers this special must see TV.
 That’s entertainment.

 Usual pre-game functions transpire.
 Tyger rewinds tape,